phamcongthuy/challenge/_learn/future-america.md

   A world-class performance ensemble performing at the major events and festivals of LA county free to its members and representing the diversity of Los Angeles.
-category_metrics: >-
+category_metrics:
+  - District-wide graduation rates
+  - Suspension and expulsion rates
-  ['District-wide graduation rates', 'Suspension and expulsion rates', 'Truancy rates in elementary and middle schools']
+  - Truancy rates in elementary and middle schools
+category_other:
-category_other: '[''LA is the best place to CREATE'']'
+  - LA is the best place to CREATE
-unique_identifier: al46ftas
 category: learn
 uri: /learn/future-america/
 order: 17
 project_image: /assets/images/learn/future-america.jpg
-project_proposal_impact: []

 ---